jci-metasys/curl-scripts/README.md

 We are using the `-H` option to specify an `Authorization` header which is used to pass our access token.
 The content of the header is the word `Bearer` followed by a space and then our access token that we got in the previous step.

+**Note** If you are using cygwin in the old windows terminal your copy/paste may fail as it inserts line breaks to format to the screen.
+Skip ahead to the next section or paste to a text file and manually remove the line breaks before using the token.

 ### Putting it all together

 To avoid having to copy/paste the access token we can use `jq` to extract the `accessToken` out of the